Angela is an avid reader who studied English Literature in college. She has a passion for the written word and loves literature.

-There are many variations, but a good rule of thumb, the way you fill out their address at the top, is a good way to fill your address at the bottom, plus your phone number.
+There are many variations, but a good rule of thumb, the way you fill out their address at the top, is an excellent way to fill your address at the bottom, plus your phone number.
 It's better to give them more than one way to contact you, and giving them all three is just fine.

-If you are enclosing anything like that manuscript (ms) or a self addressed stamped envelope (SASE), make sure these are included below your closing.
+If you are enclosing anything like that manuscript (ms) or a self-addressed stamped envelope (SASE), include this below your closing.
 Make another double space then type: "Enclosed: Manuscript and SASE" or whatever applies.

 The Body of Your Query

-The body of your query is the single most important part of the query.
-It is what tells them why they should hire you, why they should look at your manuscript, and even why they should finish reading this query.
+The body of your query is the most critical part of the query.
+It is what tells the editor why they should hire you, why they should look at your manuscript, and even why they should finish reading this query.

 Queries should only be one page long.
-That includes header, closing, everything.
+That includes a header, closing, everything.
 Any longer than that, the editor will probably put aside to read later, or not at all.
-The best advice is the shorter you keep it, the better.
+The best advice is, the shorter you keep it, the better.
 That doesn't mean skimping on the details, nor does it mean pack as much information as possible in one sentence at a time.
-Remember it needs to capture their attention, and it needs to be written well.
+Remember, it needs to capture their attention, and it needs to be well written.

 Josie Lynn and the Gigantic Jump, written for 4-8 year olds, has a message of self-confidence.
 Through Josie Lynn’s schemes, she strives to prove that she is an equal to her brothers.
 HarperCollins is a great fit for this work due to your focus on stretching the imagination like in Pinkalicious, and the precociousness of a girl, like in the Fancy Nancy series.

 The next paragraph should explain why you are credible to write about the story.
-Remember talk as little about yourself as possible, but let them know that you are not only a good writer, but also an authority figure on this topic.
+Remember to talk a little about yourself as possible, but let the editor know that you are not only a good writer, but also an authority figure on this topic.
 So if you want to say, I have published this many works in these magazines, go for it.
 But don't go on and on with your accomplishments.
 Keep it short, so it does not seem like you are arrogant or prideful: two things they don't want to deal with in a writer.

 When writing about your authority on the topic, be careful of revealing too much information; it's good to keep it as short as possible.
 For example, if you're writing about suicide, feel free to say someone's suicide affected your life, but don't get into details that may cause the editor to feel uncomfortable.
 One paragraph I was explaining my experiences in this same book was: